 Trusted Firmware-A implements various Arm interface standards, such as:

-Where possible, the code is designed for reuse or porting to other Armv7-A and Armv8-A model and hardware platforms.
+Where possible, the code is designed for reuse or porting to other Armv7-A, Armv8-A and Armv9-A model and hardware platforms.

 Trusted Firmware-A is provided as part of the Trusted Firmware community project under a BSD-3-Clause license and contributions are accepted under the term of Developer Certificate of Origin.